Home» Auto» Scooters» Honda Scooters Price in Nepal (December 2025 Updated)

 Should You Buy?

 The Honda Dio BS6 sticks to what it knows: reliable city rides, solid mileage, and easy ownership.
-The latest update keeps the Dio legacy intact with subtle upgrades like Silent Start with ACG, a digital meter, external fuel filler, and side-stand cut-off.
-These tweaks improve daily usability without changing the scooter’s core formula.
-It’s the vanilla ice cream of 110cc scooters—plain, dependable, and exactly what most buyers want.
+The latest update keeps the Dio legacy alive with small quality-of-life improvements like Silent Start with ACG, a digital meter, an external fuel filler, and a side-stand cut-off.
+These upgrades help with everyday convenience but leave the core formula unchanged.
+It remains the vanilla ice cream of 110cc scooters: simple, dependable, and exactly what many buyers are comfortable with.

 Variants

 Honda Dio 110 is available across Standard and Deluxe variants.
 Both variants offer the same Dio packaging but with different aesthetic updates.
-The Deluxe variants come with a Golden Steel Rim, Informative Digital Meter, and LED Headlamp for Rs.
-10,000 more than the standard variant.
+The Deluxe variants come with a Golden Steel Rim, an Informative Digital Meter, and an LED Headlamp for Rs.
+13,000 more than the standard variant.

 Here is a quick difference between the Dio 110 variants in Nepal: